How to Make The Consumer Decision Journey Better Than Ever

 Personalization Requires Multiple Real-Time Touchpoints

 In perfecting your consumer decision journey, you might as well use every channel or no channel at all.
-Virtual sales advisors give you the ability to personalize interactions.
+Virtual product advisors give you the ability to personalize interactions.
 At each step, these interactions can be improved depending on the channel they take place on.

 Imagine your consumer interacts with conversational advertising.
 They may not make a purchase right off the bat, but when they interact with your ad, they tell you things about what they’re looking for.
 It could be a skin cream that fights aging, refinancing on their mortgage, a bigger vehicle that’ll support their growing family.
 All of it is industry and context specific, but more powerful depending on what offering you’re seeking to position and sell.